 The KSC Visitor Center is open from 9:00 a.m. and closes typically at 6:00 or 7:00 p.m. depending on the season.

-Other things to see and do on Florida's Space Coast
+Other attractions near Cape Canaveral on Florida’s Space Coast

 Cocoa Beach, Florida – Surfing Capital of the East Coast